 No changes.
 We will honour existing plans for all of our early users who made starting Ghost(Pro) possible.
 If you want to change over to our new plans, you'll actually get a lower price based on usage.
 Many users can now also downgrade to a cheaper plan with the same number of views, if they choose.
 But we'll leave that decision up to you.

 If you do want to make the switch, just head over to your acount billing area.

 Why these numbers?

 We spent a long time crunching digits and analysing every possible similar service which people pay for.
 We sent out a survey to thousands of our existing users to ask the how they felt about our prices.
-And, we talked for many an hour with the wonderful team over at Price Intelligently to make sure we got it right.
-It's pretty heavy stuff, but the general consensus was that we were underpricing, and we could offer more value per plan.
+The general consensus was that we were underpricing, and we could offer more value per plan.

 Who can I talk to about this to learn more?